abpframework/abp/docs/en/ui-themes/lepton-x/index.md

 # LeptonX Theme Module

-The LeptonX Theme is a professional theme for the ABP Commercial.
+The LeptonX Theme is a professional theme for the ABP.

 * Check out the website of LeptonX on https://leptontheme.com/.
 * Check out the live demo to see it in action. https://x.leptontheme.com/.